You have the power to improve how you sound when you speak.

 Meetings, conference calls, lectures, workshops, networking events, even happy hour - you want to be sure you're speaking clearly and effectively.

-After all, that first impression counts: you want other people to feel completely certain that they understand you.
+After all, that first impression counts: you want to feel confident that other people to understand you.

-You want a better accent.
+You want to improve how you sound.
 I'll help you get there.

 Chances are you've spent plenty of time and energy troubleshooting your accent over the years.

-With so many resources on the internet, you're probably aware of how you want to sound and have a vague idea of how to get there.
+With so many resources out there, you're already aware of how you want to sound and have a vague idea of how to get there.

-Most accent resources focus on fixing the way you pronounce consonant and vowel sounds.
+Most accent advice focuses on fixing the way you pronounce consonant and vowel sounds.

-If you want to be understood by native speakers, you need to speak with the rhythm and music of English.
+If you want to be easily understood by native speakers, you need to speak with the rhythm and melody of English.

-Want to know the reasons most non-native speakers avoid improving their word and sentence stress?
+Want to know why most non-native speakers avoid working on stress?

 They're not sure which syllable to stress,